Search for Wildlife

 Haskell Swamp, a state wildlife management area that straddles the Rochester/Mattapoisett/Marion town lines, provides habitat for species like white-tailed deer, coyote, and wild turkey.
-The wide woods roads offer easy traveling on foot – but be aware that there are no trail maps or signs here, so this area is best for those who are more comfortable exploring.
-You can also see some species of evergreen trees, which means your winter exploration doesn’t need to be without color.
+The wide woods roads offer easy traveling on foot – but be aware that there are no trail maps or signs here, so this area is best for explorers with lots of outdoor experience.
+In addition to the wildlife, you’ll also see some species of evergreen trees, which means your winter walk won’t be without a little color.

 3. East Over Reservation: Hales Brook & Sippican River Tracts (Marion/Rochester)